Lola’s Coffee Bags – The Speciality Coffee Company!

 I’m much more at home making a cup of tea – it’s easy to use a tea bag, they’re measured out for you then it’s a simple steeping of the bag in water for a few minutes before adding milk (I’m really au fait with this process and no one moans about my tea although it’s like sandwiches and always best when someone else makes it for you I feel).
 I’ve often thought it would be far easier to do the same with coffee thank you very much and as luck would have it Lola’s Coffee have decided the same and through the Speciality Coffee Company they have produced their very own house blend Lola’s Coffee Bags – HURRAH!

 I can now make the PERFECT cup of coffee with absolutely no hassle and I promise, no complaints either.
-It’s all the ease of instant coffee (even easier in my case) but with all the taste of a proper speciality coffee whcih is absolutely Jonny’s preferred version.
+It’s all the ease of instant coffee (even easier in my case) but with all the taste of a proper speciality coffee which is absolutely Jonny’s preferred version.
 And absolutely not what he usually gets when I’m in charge of the kettle!
 At £6 for five bags (with 10% off your first order and cheaper prices the more bags you buy) it’s a heck of a lot purse friendly than going to the coffee shop and a whole heap nicer to have it practically made for you!
+Of course, as well as these bags there are other options when it comes to making the perfect coffee at home which can make being your own batista that much easier all round!

 Lola’s Coffee Bags are a rich dark combination blend with a high caffeine content to give you that boost you’re used to when ordering from an artisan coffee shop.
 They’re also individually wrapped to provide a fresh cup every time while offering notes of smoke and black pepper.
 There’s no waiting for a machine to percolate, just make it like a cup of tea and you’re good to go but you’d be surprised at the flavour provided by the Sumatra Gayo, Brazilian Arabica, and Indian Robusta blend which absolutely does not taste like it could be so easy!